DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 The steps of the scrum are shown below[9]:

-1. A product owner creates a priortized list of the products requirements called product backlog.
+1. A product owner creates a prioritised list of the products requirements called product backlog.
 The requirements are gathered from the end users, customers, team and other stakeholders.

-2. The sprint backlog contains all the requiremnts in the current sprint.
-During sprint planning, the team pulls a small piece from the top of that priortized list and implement those pieces together.
+2. The sprint backlog contains all the requirements in the current sprint.
+During sprint planning, the team pulls a small piece from the top of that prioritised list and implement those pieces together.

 3. A sprint indicates the amount of time that the team have to finish its work.
 The fixed length of a sprint is usually 2 to 4 weeks.